 Always remember that respect is the most important ground rule in sports.
-You have the right to be respected, and it is your duty to respect others (coaches, referees, judges, other children...).
+You have the right to be respected, and it is your duty to respect others (coaches, referees, judges, teammates, opponents...).
 Respect for someone is not submission.
-Just because somebody knows more about something than you do it doesn't mean they don't make mistakes at times.
+Just because they know more about something than you do doesn't make them infallible.
 Some things are wrong, no matter who does them.